-Sometimes vacations are planned far in advance.
-And sometimes, they are last minute four-day weekend kind of deals, where you load up the car before you really know where you’re going.
+Sometimes military leave for a vacation is planned far in advance.
+And sometimes, it’s a last minute four-day weekend kind of deal, where you load up the car before you really know where you’re going.
 One thing military family vacations should have in common is affordability.

-Military spouse Mylene Hollick, owner of Jet Set Destinations, has a few tips to help military families plan their next vacation.
-Hollick knows it can be overwhelming and wants to make sure that military families get the most out of their vacation.
+Military spouse Mylene Hollick, owner of Jet Set Destinations, has a few tips to help mil-families planning their military leave.
+Hollick knows it can be overwhelming and wants to make sure that mil-families get the most out of their vacation.

-2) Keep in mind travel time – A four-day weekend (or 96er for those Navy/Marine families) seems like a lot of time until you try to fly somewhere and end up with only two days to do anything.
+2) Keep in mind travel time, A four-day weekend seems like a lot of time until you try to fly somewhere and end up with only two days to do anything.

 Several Options for Military Families

-Make sure that you know what is available to you as a military family.
-Here are some of the most popular options.
+Make sure you know what is available to you as a military family.
+Here are some of the most popular options when taking military leave.

 Vacation Rentals – AirBnB and Vacation Rental By Owner (VRBO) are very popular.
 Staying in someone else’s home can feel a bit odd, but the freedom it gives you is wonderful.
 Instead of cramming your family of 4, 5, 7, etc. in one hotel room with two beds, you can rent a whole house.
 A whole house!
 You’re no longer stuck with rigid check in/out times or loud neighbors.

 Armed Forces Vacation Club – AFVClub works similarly to AirBnB as a vacation rental.
-There are options to book a place for a whole week for $349, and you can also view the space-available at resorts.
+There are options to book a place for a whole week for $349.
+You can also view the space-available at resorts.
 Membership is free and is open to all active-duty, guard, reserve, and retired military families.

-DOD Lodging – Staying on an army post somewhere probably doesn’t sound like a fun vacation, but with some of the great locations of Navy bases and those overseas installations, consider staying close to one.
-The rates are great, the hotels usually come with a kitchenette, allow pets, and include breakfast.
-There are standard hotel rooms, suites, cabins (like these at Fort Rucker), and amazing hotels, like Edelweiss in Germany.
+DOD Lodging – Staying on an army post during military leave probably doesn’t sound like a fun vacation, but with the great locations of Navy bases and overseas installations, consider staying with DOD lodging.
+The rates are great.
+The hotels usually come with a kitchenette, allow pets, and include breakfast.
+There are standard hotel rooms, suites, cabins (at places such as Fort Rucker), and amazing hotels like Edelweiss in Germany.

 While this military life may seem like an adventure at every turn, a constant vacation it isn’t.
-If you can swing a vacation this year, do so!
+If you can swing taking military leave for a vacation this year, do so!
+Take advantage of the discounts and great locations.
 And let us know where you’re going!